openshift/openshift-origin-design/designs/virtualization/4.x/boot source customization/boot-source-customization.md

 ## Boot source customization - manual process
 ![VMI page](img/BS-40.jpg)
 This is a manual, mandatory step of viewing (and customizing) boot source within a temp VMI.
-The user is required to manually confirm when the process is done by clicking  the "Save BS to a new template"
+The user is required to manually confirm when the process is done by clicking  the "Save BS to a new template".
+The CTA is implemented as a sticky footer.

-The micro-copy of this step has been modified to align with the new flo.
+The micro-copy of this step has been modified to align with the new flow.

 ![Save to a new template modal](img/BS-41.jpg)
 The micro-copy and required fields of this modal, were modified to match the new flow.